kubedb/docs/docs/guides/mariadb/configuration/using-pod-template/index.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Run MySQL with Custom PodTemplate
+# Run MariaDB with Custom PodTemplate

-KubeDB supports providing custom configuration for MySQL via [PodTemplate](/docs/guides/mysql/concepts/mysql.md#specpodtemplate).
-This tutorial will show you how to use KubeDB to run a MySQL database with custom configuration using PodTemplate.
+KubeDB supports providing custom configuration for MariaDB via [PodTemplate](/docs/guides/mysql/concepts/mysql.md#specpodtemplate).
+This tutorial will show you how to use KubeDB to run a MariaDB database with custom configuration using PodTemplate.

 ## Before You Begin